Guides

 The biggest risk factor for vertical transmission is the mother’s viral load.
 This is a measure of how much HIV is in your blood.

 The main aim of ART is to get viral load to undetectable.
 This is the same for everyone with HIV.
-Viral load tests results are in copies per millilitre (copies/ mL).
+Viral load tests results are in copies per millilitre (copies/mL).
 Undetectable viral load is when this gets to less than 50 copies/mL.

-Some key points to remember:
+Some key points:

 • A mother’s health directly relates to the HIV status of the baby.

-Last updated: 1 April 2019.
+Last updated: 1 November 2023.